What do drugstore beetles look like?

 Where are drugstore beetles found?

 Drugstore beetles are a type of stored product pest, which means that they are found feeding and breeding inside of a wide variety of dried food products.
-They are usually found invading food processing facilities, grocery stores, restaurants, and home pantries and kitchens.
+They are usually found invading food processing facilities, grocery stores, restaurants, and home pantries and kitchens in the Quad Cities.
 Drugstore beetles are typically introduced into a homes through products that were purchased at a store that were already infested.
 Adults are attracted to light, and may enter homes through gaps around windows and doors while they are foraging for food sources.

 What do drugstore beetles eat?